SonarSource/helm-chart-sonarqube/charts/sonarqube/README.md

 Nonetheless, if you intend to run a production-grade SonarQube please follow these recommendations.

-- Set `nginx.enabled` to **false**.
+* Set `ingress-nginx.enabled` to **false**.
 This parameter would run the nginx chart.
 This is useful for testing purposes only.
 Ingress controllers are critical Kubernetes components, we advise users to install their own.
-- Set `postgresql.enabled` to **false**.
+* Set `postgresql.enabled` to **false**.
 This parameter would run the postgresql pre-2022 bitnami chart.
 That is useful for testing purposes, however, given that the database is at the hearth of SonarQube, we advise users to be careful with it and use a well-maintained database as a service or deploy their own database on top of Kubernetes.
-- Set `initSysctl.enabled` to **false**.
+* Set `initSysctl.enabled` to **false**.
 This parameter would run **root** `sysctl` commands, while those sysctl-related values should be set by the Kubernetes administrator at the node level (see [here](#elasticsearch-prerequisites))
-- Set `initFs.enabled` to **false**.
+* Set `initFs.enabled` to **false**.
 This parameter would run **root** `chown` commands.
 The parameter exists to fix non-posix, CSI, or deprecated drivers.

 #### Cpu and memory settings